yoshivb/bluesky-later/README.md

 The app has the following components:

-- API server: This is the server that handles the scheduled posts and credentials.
+- API server (`api` folder): This is the server that handles the scheduled posts and credentials.
 It connects to the PostgreSQL database and sends the scheduled posts to Bluesky.
-- Frontend: This is the frontend of the app where user can schedule posts and view the scheduled posts.
+- Frontend (`src` folder): This is the frontend of the app where user can schedule posts and view the scheduled posts.
 It connects to the API server to fetch the scheduled posts and credentials.
-- Cron: This is a cron job that runs every minute and checks the scheduled posts by sending a request to an end point on the API server.
+- Cron (`cron` service in `docker-compose.yml`): This is a cron job that runs every minute and checks the scheduled posts by sending a request to an end point on the API server.

 ## Website Card Embeds

 Bluesky unfortunately does not automatically generate a social card for the website when a user posts a link to a website via the API.
 The application needs to generate the social card manually.
 In this app, it uses the service specified in the `VITE_METADATA_FETCHER_URL` environment variable to fetch the metadata of the website.
 And for the image of the card, it uses the service specified in the `VITE_IMAGE_PROXY_URL` environment variable to fetch the image to work around the CORS issue.
 By default, the application uses

 - [linkpreview.magic.coolify.nico.fyi](https://linkpreview.magic.coolify.nico.fyi) for the metadata fetcher.
 The source code of the service is available [here](https://github.com/nicnocquee/link-preview-api).
+You can host it yourself on your own server.
 - [allorigins.magic.coolify.nico.fyi](https://allorigins.magic.coolify.nico.fyi) for the image proxy.
 The source code of the service is available [here](https://github.com/nicnocquee/allOrigins).
+You can host it yourself on your own server.

+## Tech Stack

+- Frontend: React, Vite, Tailwind CSS, Shadcn UI, TypeScript (`src` folder)
+- Backend: Node.js, Express, TypeScript (`api` folder)
+- Database: PostgreSQL
+- External Services: Metadata fetcher, Image proxy, Open AI

 ## License